 Role reversal– in this session teams write a brief and then answer a creative brief.
 Anyone can have an idea when they get a good clear brief

-How to motivate agencies and give feedback on creative work A one and a half day course specially designed for ISBA that helps clients brief and manage multi-disciplinary agency teams
+How to motivate agencies and give feedback on creative work A one and a half day course specially designed for ISBA and SKY that helps clients brief and manage multi-disciplinary agency teams

 The first part focuses on the key strategy questions that clients need to answer in order to give direction to agencies, how different agencies think differently and the leadership skills that are needed to get the best out of agencies.